chris-marsh/pureline/README.md

 * Return Code: shows the return code when last command fails
 * Prompt: a simple prompt, useful after after a Newline
 * Newline: split the prompt across one or more lines
+* ssh: display icon when shell was invoked via SSH connection
+* history: display the history number of this command - "`\!`"

 All the modules are optional and can be enabled or disabled in a config file.